irisbore/FYS-STK4155_project3/README.md

     │   └── ...
     ├── undeliverables                  # Not in the project delivery.
 If we tested something we wanted to archive └──  requirements.txt               # Python libraries.
 Install with ´pip -r requirements.txt´

+# Running experiments

+- All experiments in `.py´ files can be ran by python3 filename.py
+- This will use the default config, with the same name as the script file, with .yaml extension
+- To provide a config: `python3 filename.py --path_to_config´